ntap-johanneswagner/tridenttraining/Part1.md

 As we've told in the theory session, in many cases just working with NAS protocols is not enough.
 Therefore we want to create a second backend, so we can use iSCSI too.
 Trident needs to access the ONTAP system and as for every access we need some credentials.
 Trident supports username & password, certificates and Active-Directory Accounts.
 To keep it easy we will use username & password.
 To avoid having the credentials in plain text, we will create a secret so that they are at least stored encoded in k8s.
-The file is allready prepared, let's have a look at it:
+The file is already prepared, let's have a look at it:

 ```console
 cat ontap-svm1-secret.yaml